Floods encircle Thai industrial park; govt says no repeat of 2011

 More than a million people living in 27 of Thailand's 77 provinces have been affected by the floods this year and nine people have died.

-"Water is above shoulder level in one district and some communities have been under water for eight days.
-We're concerned about diarrhoea and malnutrition," Amelia Merrick, World Vision's national director for Laos, told Reuters.
+Prachin Buri is the hardest-hit province with more than 8,000 households affected, according to the Department of Disaster Prevention and Mitigation.
+(Additional reporting by Kochakorn Boonlai and Khettiya Jittapong; Editing by Alan Raybould and Robert Birsel)

-In Cambodia, heavy monsoon rain had led to the deaths of 20 people and destroyed 25,000 hectares (61,750 acres) of rice paddies, according to the National Disaster Management Committee.
+April 10 British toymaker Hornby Plc said on Monday that it received a request from a leading shareholder to call a meeting seeking removal of chairman Roger Canham.

-(Additional reporting by Kochakorn Boonlai and Khettiya Jittapong in Bangkok and Prak Chan Thul in Phnom Penh.; Editing by Alan Raybould and Robert Birsel)
+TOKYO, April 10 Japanese automotive chip maker Renesas Electronics Corp is hungry for more acquisitions amid a wave of megamergers in the industry and may need to issue equity shares sometime in the future to build its warchest, its CEO said on Monday.